nus-cs2113-AY2122S1/ip/docs/README.md

 ## Quick Start

-1. Ensure that you have Java `11` or above installed in your computer
+1. Ensure that you have Java `11` or above installed in your computer.
 2. Download the latest `ip.jar` from [here](https://github.com/aditichadha1310/ip)
-3. Copy the file to the folder you want to use as the home folder for your `Task Scheduler`.
+3. Copy the file to the folder you want to use as the home folder for your `Personal Assistant Chatbot- Duke`.
 4. Double-click the file to start the app

 You should see the following output :